 Before applying for the O-1 visa, it is of utmost importance that you know the requirements, restrictions, and benefits attached to it.
 This will help you to weigh your options and prepare your petitions diligently.
 Working with an immigration lawyer will give you a clear picture of the application process, improve your approval chances, and help you make the most of your status.

-At Immi-USA, we have a team of highly qualified immigration lawyers with extensive experience with the O-1 application and employment processes.
+VisaNation Law Group’s highly qualified immigration lawyers have extensive experience with the O-1 application and employment processes.
 We have successfully helped many beneficiaries process and acquire their O-1 visas.
-Our lawyers will review your credentials and help you understand the O-1 visa work restrictions.
+VisaNation Law Group lawyers will review your credentials and help you understand the O-1 visa work restrictions.
 We will also work with you to prepare your documents and file your petition to meet the O-1 evidentiary criteria.
-To schedule a consultation with one of our attorneys, you can contact us today by filling out this contact form.
+To schedule a consultation with a VisaNation attorney, you can contact us today by filling out this contact form.